Hoboken, New Jersey: Media

 Carlo's Bake Shop, which is the setting for the reality television show Cake Boss, is a local tourist attraction.

 Hoboken is located within the New York media market.
-Regional news was previously covered by The Jersey Journal, a daily newspaper which ceased publication in February 1, 2025.
+Regional news was previously covered by The Jersey Journal, a daily newspaper which ceased publication on February 1, 2025.
 The Hoboken Reporter was the first local weekly published by The Hudson Reporter group of papers, which was based in Hoboken from 1983 - 2016.
 It then moved its headquarters to Bayonne, before closing in January 2023.
 Local reporting can be found on Hoboken Patch.com, and within NJ.com.
 Other publications, the River View Observer and the Spanish-language El Especialito, also cover local news, as does The Stute, the campus newspaper at Stevens Institute of Technology.

 The city has been the location of several film productions.
 Elia Kazan's Academy Award-winning 1954 film On the Waterfront, was shot in Hoboken.
 A wedding scene in the 1997 Jennifer Aniston film Picture Perfect was filmed at the Elks Club at 1005 Washington Street.
 The 1998 Adrien Brody film Restaurant is set in Hoboken.
 The production company for the 2009 film Assassination of a High School President was based in Hoboken.
 The 2024 Bob Dylan biopic A Complete Unknown filmed at 10 locations in Hoboken.
 The children's book The Hoboken Chicken Emergency takes place in the city.

 The city is home to Carlo's Bake Shop, which was featured from 2009 to 2020 in the TLC reality show Cake Boss.
 The popularity of the show resulted in increased business for Carlo's Bake Shop, and increased tourism to the Hoboken area, although the long lines drove away some of the shop's local customers.

 The fourth season of A&E's Parking Wars, which documents the lives and duties of parking enforcement personnel, was filmed in Hoboken, in addition to its usual venues of Detroit and Philadelphia.
 The ABC Primetime magazine Primetime: What Would You Do? has filmed multiple episodes of their social experiments in Hoboken's shops and restaurants.

 The 1989 television series Dream Street was set and shot in Hoboken.

 Bands from Hoboken include alternative rock pioneers The Bongos and the art-rock band Yo La Tengo.